 Once a week I volunteer at my son's middle school and all those old feelings of dread and discomfort come flooding back.
-I hated middle school when I was a kid and if I were to attend today, with all the wisdom and experience I've gained in the 40 years since, I'd still despise it just as much.
-That's because I'm an introvert and middle schools don't treat introverts well.
+I hated middle school when I was a kid and if I were to attend today, with all the wisdom and experience I've gained in the 30 years since, I'd still despise it just as much.
+That's because I'm an introvert and middle schools don't treat us well.

 Middle school marks a shift as the social order starts to take shape.
-The popular kids seize control, dominating classroom discussions and setting the agenda on what's cool, what's not cool, who's cool, who's not.
+The outgoing, outspoken kids seize control, dominating classroom discussions and setting the agenda on what's cool, what's not, who's cool, and who's not.

 1. Ask the Question: “What About the Introverts?”

 When volunteering at my son's middle school, I'm only there for a couple of hours but leave thoroughly depleted.
 I can't wait to get to the quiet of my car where I can finally decompress.
-That's because, as an introvert, I'm drained by the all the noise and chatter, the crowded hallways, the packed classrooms, the interruptions, and the lack of order.
+That's because, as an introvert, I'm drained by all the noise and chatter, the crowded hallways, the packed classrooms, the interruptions, and the lack of order.
 While extroverts find these experiences invigorating, introverts do not.

-In elementary school, most of these kids had only one teacher who fashioned a well-rounded day for them.
+While attending elementary school, most of these kids had only one teacher who fashioned a well-rounded day for them.
 At middle school, though, this is no longer the case.
 That's why it's imperative that teachers and administrators ask the question, “What about the introverts?”
 If they did, they'd remember to include the following in their classes:

-quiet time for reading, writing, and reflecting
+- quiet time for reading, writing, and reflecting

-partner learning when students work together in a deep, meaningful way
+- partner learning when students work together in a deep, meaningful way

-choice time where students may select a solitary activity
+- choice time where students may select a solitary activity

-2. Consistently Enforce "Wait Time."
+2. Consistently Enforce "Wait Time"

 They'd present the first item on the agenda and, by the time I had formulated something meaningful to say, they had already moved on to the second, third, and fourth items.
 It was maddening because I had a lot to contribute but needed more time to think.
 Unlike extroverts, introverts hesitate to say whatever pops into their heads.

 An easy remedy for this problem at middle school is for teachers to consistently use wait time.
 Wait time is a term used in education that refers to the period between a teacher asking a question and calling on someone to answer.

 For wait time to work, however, middle school teachers must insist that students raise their hands and wait to get called upon each and every time.
 It's especially helpful if administrators establish this as a school-wide policy so it's consistently used and enforced in all the classrooms.
 If teachers understand that the policy of raising hands and using wait time is to benefit introverted students, they will most likely get on board.

-3. Introduce Extracurricular Activities That Appeal to Introverts.
+3. Introduce Extracurricular Activities That Appeal to Introverts

-In her ground-breaking book, Quiet: The Power of Introverts in a World That Can't Stop Talking, Susan Cain writes about a high school in Silicon Valley that adjusted its extracurricular activities to suit its high percentage of introverted students.
+In her groundbreaking book, Quiet: The Power of Introverts in a World That Can't Stop Talking, Susan Cain writes about a high school in Silicon Valley that adjusted its extracurricular activities to suit its high percentage of introverted students.

-© 2017 Nancy Mitchell
+© 2017 McKenna Meyers